Often the question is phrased: What is IT Architecture?

 Next, he would select the IT concepts needed for the future state and design a total IT concept (IT architecture).
 Next, he would design in detail how the various IT concepts should be applied and will have an impact on every current and new IT system.

 Suppose the stakeholders have said they require a paperless office.
-This means that every piece of data upon entry and exit has to be digital.
-This also means that every application in the organization needs to be able to interface data with other applications.
+This means that every piece of data, upon entry and exit, must be digital.
+This also means that every application within the organization must be able to interface with other applications.
 An IT architect would select the concept of Enterprise Application Integration and choose standards, like XML, for interfacing.
-Also, because everything is digital and becoming very dependent on each other, the architect selected the concept of Loosely Coupling, meaning that applications don't depend on each other to be alive or able to run.
+Additionally, since everything is digital and increasingly interdependent, the architect adopted the concept of Loosely Coupling, which means that applications do not rely on each other to be alive or run.
 So, if one application is down or is replaced, the other application will continue to run.

 The IT architecture at the conceptual level for this example may look like this:

-The architect needs to detail this architecture at a logical and physical level so we know what the actual impact is on existing IT systems (applications, databases, networks, etc..).
+The architect needs to detail this architecture at a logical and physical level so we know the actual impact on existing IT systems (applications, databases, networks, etc).

 In practice, an IT architecture does not consist of only 3 IT concepts.
-It normally consists of at least ten domains, 100 functions, 100 services, 100 capabilities, and 100 IT concepts, principles, and patterns.
-Every concept gives the enterprise one or more IT capabilities, and it is implemented in one or more IT functions and is provided to actors via one or more IT services.
+It typically comprises at least ten domains, 100 functions, 100 services, 100 capabilities, and 100 IT concepts, principles, and patterns.
+Every concept provides the enterprise with one or more IT capabilities, which are implemented in one or more IT functions and delivered to actors through one or more IT services.

 Creating an IT architecture is a Hard Job to do

 Creating an IT architecture is not easy.
 It is a hard job to do.
-As an IT architect, you need to address a lot of stakes, concerns, issues, politics, trends, and other matters simultaneously.
+As an IT architect, you need to address numerous stakeholders, concerns, issues, politics, trends, and other matters simultaneously.

 The Dragon1 open EA method provides a working process to ensure you approve your IT architecture so IT projects will use it.